ashuvssut/cookied/.github/docs/CONTRIBUTING.md

      yarn convex dev
      ```
      - Note: You need to install Convex CLI first.
 Visit the [Convex documentation](https://docs.convex.dev/) for more information.
+     - you may run `npx convex dev --tail-log` instead in order to get logs pipelined to your terminal

 Feel free to dive in and contribute to Cookied's development journey!